-A statement issued by the Moscow-based investigative media outlet The Investigations Management Centre (TsUR), which is financed by exiled Russian businessman Mikhail Khodorkovsky, said that the journalists were on assignment for TsUR investigating private Russian mercenaries, including a group known as Wagner that has been allegedly working in the Central African Republic.
-TsUR’s chief editor, Andrey Konyakhin, told CPJ the journalists left Moscow on July 27, and that the last communication with them was the evening of July 29.
+A statement issued by the now-defunct Moscow-based investigative media outlet The Investigations Management Centre (TsUR), financed by exiled Russian businessman Mikhail Khodorkovsky, said at the time that the journalists were on assignment for TsUR to investigate actions in the country by the private Russian mercenary group Wagner.

-According to a private investigation launched by Khodorkovsky following the killings, which was in August reported on by the privately owned British Independent newspaper, information found by investigation financed by Khodorkovsky contradicted claims by the governments of Russian and CAR that the three journalists had been killed in a robbery.
+However, an investigation launched by Khodorkovsky following the killings, which was reported on by the privately owned British Independent newspaper, found that “expensive items” had been left in the journalists’ car following the attack, saying the incident was not “consistent with a robbery.”

-Vladimir Monteiro, spokesperson and head of media relations for the U.N.’s Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), on August 2, 2018, told CPJ he had no knowledge of anyone named "Martin."
+Vladimir Monteiro, spokesperson and head of media relations for the U.N.’s Multidimensional Integrated Stabilization Mission in the Central African Republic told CPJ at the time that he had no knowledge of anyone named "Martin."

 Radchenko began his career as a projectionist at the Moscow Museum of Cinema before becoming a news cameraman and covering armed conflicts, according to the independent news website Meduza.

 He had previously spent months reporting from the front line in Syria for ANNA News, a media outlet registered in Abkhazia, a Russia-backed breakaway region in Georgia, according to Agence France-Presse.